Do I Need a New Construction REALTOR?

 Pro: Your REALTOR will encourage you to have a final home inspection when construction is complete and will walk you through the process of asking for any necessary changes or repairs prior to closing.
 The builder’s rep will encourage you to create a punch list of items to be done at a later date – possibly after you’ve moved in.

-In the end, the choice is totally up to you.
+In the end, the choice is totally up to you but we recommend you choose reputable and experienced agents to help with your purchase.
 If you choose to have your own representation, be sure to have your agent go with you the first time you view model homes.
 Builders often won’t work with REALTORS unless they have registered their client in advance.